ADGEfficiency/energy-py-linear/docs/docs/assets/chp.md

+The `epl.CHP` asset is suitable for modelling combined heat and power (CHP) systems.

-The `epl.CHP` (combined heat & power) model can generate electricity, high & low temperature heat from natural gas.
+It can generate electricity, high & low temperature heat from natural gas.

 ## Assumptions